|

 stroke motors and two 18-foot Crestliner Canadians with 50 HP electric

 start Yamaha 4 stroke motors.
-These are equipped with electric trolling
+These are equipped with bow mounted

 motors, graphs, live wells, padded swivel seats and electric trim/tilt.